TomyCesaille/poto-siril/README.md

 **Poto-Siril is a CLI tool to automate the pre-processing of astrophotography images on top of Siril.**

-Poto-Siril aims to **overcome the repetitive and tedious** work when pre-processing multiple layers before compositing a (L)RGB image (e.g. narrowband filters with monochrome camera or color camera with dual-band filters).
+Poto-Siril aims to **overcome the repetitive and tedious** work when pre-processing multiple layers before compositing an (L)RGB image (e.g. narrowband filters with a monochrome camera or a color camera with dual-band filters).

-It works with images captured by a ZWO ASIAIR device out of the box or with any `fit` files that follows the same [file naming convention](#file-naming-convention) and [directory structure](#asiair-directory-structure-for-reference) (more support to come, help is welcomed 👋).
+It works with images captured by a ZWO ASIAIR device out of the box or with any `fit` files that follow the same [file naming convention](#file-naming-convention) and [directory structure](#asiair-directory-structure-for-reference) (more support to come, help is welcomed 👋).

 ### Workflow 🚀

 The essence of Poto-Siril is about:

-- Organizing the raw data by grouping the multiple light sequences together in small groups (of same filter, bulb, gain, etc...) tagged with the appropriate flats, darks, and biases.
+- Organizing the raw data by grouping the multiple light sequences together in small groups (of the same filter, bulb, gain, etc...) tagged with the appropriate flats, darks, and biases.
-- Running Siril script(s) to each group of lights to retrieve the calibrated lights, following:
+- Running Siril script(s) on each group of lights to retrieve the calibrated lights, following:

 ```math
 Calibrated\_Light = \frac{Light\_Frame - Dark\_Frame}{Flat\_Frame}